Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but a hike with many rewards.

 Once you reach the bottom of Chrome Hill if you fancy an extra challenge you can include a short loop up to Parkhouse Hill, which is directly in front of you.

 In total, this extra loop to the top adds on an extra 1 km to the walk but again bearing in mind that it’s almost another 100-metre climb to Parkhouse hill summit at 360 m/1,180 ft.
-Allow at least 30-40 minutes for the extra walk and stopping to admire the views from the top of Parkhouse Hill
+Allow at least 30-40 minutes for the extra walk and stop to admire the views from the top of Parkhouse Hill

-Why not try this 6-mile walk that includes Chrome Hill and Parkhouse Hill too.
+Why not try this 6-mile walk that includes Chrome Hill and Parkhouse Hill too?
 Full route here – Chrome Hill and Parkhouse Hill walk

 More Walks in the Peak District